wp-plugins/wordamp/readme.txt

 Entertaining Stories That Attract Visitors

 * Valuable knowledge to strengthen your topic, increase readership, and encourage visitors to stay on your website.
-* Textual content powered by Wikipedia®, a free, web-based, collaborative, multilingual encyclopedia.
+* Textual content powered by Wikipedia, a free, web-based, collaborative, multilingual encyclopedia.

 Safe Search Images to Liven Up Your Page

 * Liven up your page with a vivid gallery of safe search images that illustrate your topic.
-* Visual content powered by Bing™, a web search engine (advertised as a “decision engine”) from Microsoft.
+* Visual content powered by Bing, a web search engine (advertised as a "decision engine") from Microsoft.

+See http://www.wordamp.com/ for more information.

 == Installation ==